Activity: A Walk in the Desert 2

 Using Polar Coordinates

-Using Cartesian Coordinates you mark a point by how far along and how far up it is:
+Using Cartesian Coordinates we mark a point by how far along and how far up:

 But there's another kind of coordinates you can use, called Polar Coordinates.